samogden/CST463-assignments/homework/hw02/reading.md

 ### Q4

 We can get the total variance of a data set by adding up the variance of each feature.
-Is the total variance affected by a change in basis?
-(In other words, by changing the vectors we use to describe the data.)
+Is the total variance affected by an orthogonal change in basis?
+(In other words, by changing the vectors we use to describe the data by rotations and reflections.)

 ### Q5